Simon Wilkinson: The Cube

 Wilkinson returned to the story of the mass disappearance with Circa 69's next work, The Cube, a pioneering use of the new Oculus Rift gaming technology for storytelling.
 In the piece, a single audience member, wearing an Oculus Rift headset, plays the role of one of the missing students.
 Using Oculus Rift rather than video goggles allowed the participant, for the first time, to choose their own visual path.

 In June 2015, Wilkinson took The Cube to Cambridge Junction's Watch Out Festival, where it was reviewed by Joy Martin in Exeunt magazine: 'The Cube by digital arts company Circa69 was one of the most surprising and exciting shows at Watch Out, and everyone was talking about it.
 It was a one-on-one performance with the artist, Simon Wilkinson, the director of Circa69, where I was fitted with the Oculus Rift, a virtual reality headset designed for 3-D gaming.
 Here it was turned to the purpose of engineering an artistic encounter in a new world, and it blew my mind, with its newness, the Dali-esque imagined American desert that appeared around me in a small room upstairs in the Junction, and a compelling story.'

-Ben Noble reviewed The Cube in the Brighton Evening Argus: 'The Oculus Rift’s 360 degree 3D allows entry into a virtual world where it is possible to turn in your seat and watch a character walk all the way around you.
-The inclusion of props makes the film tangible and interactive.
-In some ways the Cube is a showcase of this new and exciting technology.
-The experience includes vast visual landscapes and beautiful cosmic panoramas - stunning despite graphics in their early development.
-It also hints at future applications of the technology to entertainment.
-It is a fully immersive short film made into an irresistible game by the mystique of the shadowy and sinister history it tells.
+Ben Noble reviewed The Cube in The Argus: "It is a fully immersive short film made into an irresistible game by the mystique of the shadowy and sinister history it tells.
 The blending of film, theatre, and solve-it-yourself thriller invites the audience to immerse themselves in the story even after the show.
-Part of the enjoyment is researching the story at home afterwards, only to find that this mystery forms an elegant mirror of the questioning of truth that virtual reality inevitably poses.'
+Part of the enjoyment is researching the story at home afterwards, only to find that this mystery forms an elegant mirror of the questioning of truth that virtual reality inevitably poses".

 While the Rest Were Sleeping

 On 2 October 2015, Wilkinson gave a talk at MUTEK in Montreal in which he announced a new project going into pre-production.
-'Whilst The Rest Were Sleeping' will be a virtual reality performance with live music for 16 audience members at a time.
+Whilst The Rest Were Sleeping is a virtual reality performance created in collaboration with Jilt Van Moorst (Amsterdam Film Academy) and Hagbard Celine (Amoeba Design), with live music for 16 audience members at a time.
 Set in the year 2029, it will continue the story of Beyond the Bright Black Edge of Nowhere and The Cube.
-It will be created in collaboration with Jilt Van Moorst (Amsterdam Film Academy) and Hagbard Celine (Amoeba Design).